AP sources: White House softens on sending troops to states

 The federal government has provided all affected states with a list of National Guard resources available to them, the White House official said.
 The official added that Trump’s message to governors was that if they don’t use all the tools in their arsenal, they shouldn’t expect a sympathetic response to any request for federal dollars to help with cleanup and recovery down.

 On Monday, 715 soldiers from the 82nd Airborne Division arrived in the capital area in case the situation in Washington escalated.
 They are now stationed at Joint Base Andrews in Maryland and Fort Belvoir in Virginia.
-Two more 82nd Airborne battalions, totaling 1,300 soldiers, are on standby at Fort Bragg in North Carolina, according to the documents obtained by the AP.
+Two more 82nd Airborne battalions, totaling 1,300 soldiers, are on standby at Fort Bragg in North Carolina, according to the documents reviewed by the AP.
 The plan is named Operation Themis.

 The soldiers on standby in the Washington area are armed and have riot gear and bayonets.
 After the AP first reported the issuing of bayonets Tuesday, orders came down that soldiers would not need the knife-like weapons that can be affixed to rifles, according to two soldiers from the 82nd who spoke on condition of anonymity for fear they would be punished for commenting publicly.
 The idea that bayonets could be used in confronting civilians provoked an outcry on social media and among some members of Congress.